-- Ongoing participation in a retirement or deferred compensation plan - An ongoing leave of absence - Anticipated payments from your employer (e.g., bonus, severance, return of capital account, partnership or LLC distribution, buyout, etc.) - Employee benefits that will continue (e.g., health insurance, life insurance, use of car or office, housing benefits, etc.) - Retention or disposition of any vested or unvested stock options, restricted stock, or other equity-related interests (e.g., forfeit upon resignation, accelerated vesting, exercise, etc.)
+- Ongoing participation in a retirement or deferred compensation plan - Leave of absence - Anticipated payments from your employer (e.g., bonus, severance, return of capital account, partnership or LLC distribution, buyout, etc.) - Employee benefits that will continue (e.g., health insurance, life insurance, use of car or office, housing benefits, etc.) - Retention or disposition of any vested or unvested stock options, restricted stock, or other equity-related interests (e.g., forfeit upon resignation, accelerated vesting, exercise, etc.)

-PART 4 (Filer's Sources of Compensation Exceeding \$5,000 in a Year)
+(Filer's Sources of Compensation Exceeding \$5,000 in a Year)

-Report all sources of compensation (even if paid to your employer) exceeding \$5,000 in any one calendar year during the reporting period.
+Report all sources of compensation exceeding \$5,000 in any one calendar year during the reporting period.